Maverick licks my face anxiously, wiggling his golden body as if to say, “what are we doing here huh? Huh?”

 Olivia looks genuinely taken aback.
-“I guess...with Therese falling and breaking her leg; she’ hasn’t been herself.”
-She tucks her hair behind her ear, holds the blanket closer.
+“I guess...with Therese falling and breaking her leg; she hasn’t been herself.”
+She tucks hair behind an ear, holds the blanket closer.
 “Well, remember how I told you about my writing trip up to Santa Barbara?
 Rich came up and proposed.
 We spent a few extra days there to celebrate.”

 I scowl as a thought occurs to me.
 “He came up during your writing trip?”

 “Basically, yeah,” she trails off.
 “Anyway, we’ve talked about getting engaged since college.
 My grandfather loved him.”

 “It must feel good to know that.”
 I swallow.
 “So, it’s been a couple of weeks now?”
 I feel bad that it feels so stiff between us again, knowing that it’s my fault.

 All those days I’d been thinking about her, texting her, she’d been planning a future with Rich.

 As though reading my mind she says quietly, “I didn’t know how to bring it up.
 I mean...” she sounds at a loss for a moment.
 “We’re friends but, we’re not close, right?
 I mean, in some ways I feel that we are but; It would have been weird of me to message you out of the blue with, ‘I’m engaged!’
 And you’re like Jake Hurst so...”

 I glance warily at her.
 “Ah...right.
 I’m kind of a big deal and I have a big reputation, and you’ve seen a lot of TVE segments dedicated to my MO with women and my dating history.”